Implexsoft/TradeItIosTicketSDK/README.md

 XCode7 - As of XCode7/iOS9 the submission process has changed, until we get a build script you'll need to manually edit the Info.plist file inside the generated .bundle  Open the file and remove the CFSupportedPlatforms and ExecutableFile lines.

+# Usage
-##Specifying parameters for the TradeIt ticket
+## Specifying parameters for the TradeIt ticket
 When setting order parameters in the ticket, follow the conventions listed in our API documentation:

 Order Quantity: only positive integers